Paola Corsi & Pasquale Gandolfi - Arch.e' Srl

 “The main entrance located at the centre of the arcade leads to the games room, envisaged as a connecting element between the various functions of the building.
 This room interacts constantly with the exterior spaces and outdoor play areas through large windows.
 Special attention has been focused on the complete renovation of the old stable building, which now serves as a common area while maintaining its original architectural design in terms of both openings and materials.

 “It functions as a multipurpose room seating up to eighty people and is available for use by the entire community.
 It is completely independent from the spaces of the parish centre and has direct access from the arcade.”

 The concept is based on inclusion and openness.
 The fact that the main rooms open physically onto the town’s central square means that anyone is welcome to enter and join the rest of the community.
 All the main functions of the parish centre overlook the square, which is also conceived as a connecting element between the games room and the exterior play areas, consisting of a synthetic turf football pitch, a resin floor basketball and volleyball court and several play areas with games for teenagers and children as young as 2 to 3.

 The games room, bar, infirmary, dining room and kitchen all face onto this inner square.

 To cater for use by children of different ages, a functional and attractive floor covering was required.
 Tiles from Cerim brand, renowned for its blend of simplicity and design appeal, were chosen for the internal spaces and the large external courtyard.

 Don Giovanni Bosco the visionary would certainly smile if he were able to see the children playing and learning in the spaces of the new parish centre.

-Cerim - Material Stones, Maps and Rethink series
+Material Stones, Maps, Rethink

 60x60, 60x120 cm